Electrolysis vs. Laser Hair Removal: Which Is Right for You?

 Both Can Remove Hair From Anywhere on the Body

-Both treatments are effective on the bikini line, underarms, and upper lip.
+Both treatments are effective on the bikini line, underarms, nose, ears, and upper lip.
 They also work well on large areas such as the back, arms, and legs.

 Anyone can get either procedure, but you should speak to a dermatologist first to make sure you’re a good candidate for treatment.